 California Residents Applying to Impacted Majors

-See Table 2 below for ACT and SAT minimum Eligibility Index admission criteria for local and non-local area applicants to impacted majors.
+See Table 2 below for the minimum Eligibility Index admission criteria for local and non-local area applicants to impacted majors.

 |Impacted Major||Local Area Minimum Eligibility Index||Non-local Area Minimum Eligibility Index|